 If I’m late on a payment, can the creditor accelerate payments?

 If you default on the loan agreement, the creditor can accelerate the payments on the loan and demand that the total unpaid balance be paid immediately.

 What are my rights when my property is being repossessed?

-A repo man (person hired by the creditor to take the asset subject to repossession) can come on to your property at any time, but cannot enter your house without permission.
+A repo man (a person hired by the creditor to take the asset subject to repossession) can come onto your property anytime but cannot enter your house without permission.
 Property can be repossessed by the creditor or by a person hired by the creditor as long as the process does not involve a breach of the peace.
 If there is a breach of the peace caused by the repo man, the creditor could be liable.
 If you feel threatened by the person who has been hired to reclaim the property, call the police.
-It is against the law to prevent repossession of the property or threaten the person that has come to repossess it.
-If you try to prevent the repo man from taking the property, you are violating your security agreement and may expose yourself to criminal penalties.
+It is against the law to prevent the repossession of the property or threaten the person that has come to repossess it.
+If you try to prevent the repo man from taking the property, you violate your security agreement and may expose yourself to criminal penalties.

 How can I get my property back?